Contraception

 Ulipristal acetate pill

-It is a type of hormone which seems to work by stopping the release of an egg (ovulation).
+Ulipristal acetate is another type of emergency contraceptive pill that is taken as one single tablet.
+It is a type of hormone that seems to work by stopping the release of an egg (ovulation).

 How effective is ulipristal acetate?